SHOULDER IMPINGEMENT CLAIMS

 The primary effect of shoulder impingement stems from the rotator cuff tendon rubbing or catching on the bone at the upper part of your shoulder.
 This can cause discomfort when moving the shoulder during routine daily tasks.

-If you have developed shoulder impingement following an accident or because you have overused your shoulder at work then you may be entitled to claim for compensation.
+If you have developed shoulder impingement following an accident or because you have overused your shoulder at work then you may be entitled to claim compensation.

 What are the symptoms of shoulder impingement?